Trip Highlights:

 Day 16: Trek to Jomsom -5 Hours

-Day 17: Flight back Pokhara – 25 Minutes
+Day 17: Flight back to Pokhara – 25 Minutes

-Today, by leaving Mustang region, you fly back to Pokhara by enjoying the enthralling vistas of the mountain ranges and high altitude villages for the last time this season.
+Today, by leaving the Mustang region, you fly back to Pokhara to enjoy the enthralling vistas of the mountain ranges and high-altitude villages for the last time this season.
 On the other side, if you want to you can catch a bus or private jeep to Pokhara via Beni, the gateway to Dolpo region trekking.
-However, the flight is shorter while the drive takes quite long time.
+However, the flight is shorter while the drive takes quite a long time.
 What to choose and do depends upon your itinerary and mutual understanding with the company.
-You will have a relax day in Pokhara, the most popular touristic center of Nepal.
+You will have a relaxing day in Pokhara, the most popular tourist center of Nepal.
 You can visit different interesting sites of the lake city as well as try some adventure sports activities like hot air ballooning, paragliding, etc. Boating on the Phewa Lake is a fantastic idea to make your Pokhara tour more meaningful and memorable.

-Day 18: Return Kathmandu by Air or Bus.
+Day 18: Return to Kathmandu by Air or Bus.

 After having breakfast, you begin the journey to Kathmandu by bus or plane as per your settlement with our company.
-After you arrive in Kathmandu, the representative of A1 Excursion escorts you to the hotel.
-In the evening, our agency invites you for the farewell dinner program at a restaurant around Thamel as a part of hospitality.
+After you arrive in Kathmandu, the representative of A1 Excursion will escort you to the hotel.
+In the evening, our agency invites you to the farewell dinner program at a restaurant around Thamel as a part of hospitality.

 Day 19: Departure or New Package

-Today is the concluding day of Upper Mustang trek 19 days itinerary designed by A1 Excursion.
-So, the crewmember of the agency accompanies you up to the Tribhuvan International Airport for bidding you farewell.
+Today is the concluding day of the Upper Mustang Trek 19-day itinerary designed by A1 Excursion.
+So, the crewmember of the agency will accompany you up to the Tribhuvan International Airport to bid you farewell.
 In case you have more time to spend in Nepal and want to let us help you find the right tour or trekking package, consult with us.
 We are always ready for this!

 Necessary Trekking Gears: